Techtonica/curriculum/projects/final-project/final-project.md

 - [ ] Use Github issues and milestones to manage your progress.
 - [ ] Comment your code.
 - [ ] Use UI/UX design best practices.
-- [ ] Use an API of your choice with at least three calls.
+- [ ] Use an external API of your choice with at least three calls.
 - [ ] Use one of the data structures and algorithms covered (bonus if it's not one you presented!).
 - [ ] Request code reviews at least once per week and incorporate constructive feedback.
 - [ ] Make sure your app is good for web and mobile (start with mobile responsive and use media queries and Flexbox).